 All, Project Management & Advisory

-A Turnkey Contract is a business arrangement where the project is undertaken from the nascent stage and delivered upon completion.
+A Turnkey Interior Contracting vertical is a business arrangement where the project Management is undertaken from the nascent stage and delivered upon completion.
 However, there are points that need to be kept in mind before entering the contract for the project from the technical, legal and other aspects.

 The agreement should have a reasonable time frame; this is inclusive of technical delays that may happen while working on the project.